tfulanchan/kau-docs/docs/486/ch8.md

 Inorder toprovide anappropriate foundation fortools that would allow the effective and consistent understanding, sharing and communicating, changing, measuring and simulating ofthee-Business models,..cont.

-### An E-Business Model Ontology Ostelwalder

-**An Ontology of e-Business Models:**
+### An Ontology of e-Business Models

 Is defined as a framework that provides a shared and common understanding of a domain that can be communicated between people and heterogeneous and widespread application systems.

 Olsterwalder uses "business model" to describe:

-- The value a company offers to one or several segments of customers.
+The value a company offers to one or several segments of customers.

-- The architecture of the firm and its network of partners for creating, marketing, and delivering this relationship capital, in order to generate profitable and sustainable revenue streams.
+The architecture of the firm and its network of partners for creating, marketing, and delivering this relationship capital, in order to generate profitable and sustainable revenue streams.

 The ontological framework of the e-Business model is based on four main pillars: